Skip to Content

-In 2023, the Lunar New Year, also known as Chinese New Year, begins on Sunday, January 22nd.
-Families can celebrate the Year of the Rabbit with special events and festivities – some happening in-person and some happening virtually.
+In 2025, the Lunar New Year, also known as Chinese New Year, begins on Wednesday, January 29th.
+Families can celebrate the Year of the Wood Snake with special events and festivities — some happening in person and some happening virtually.

 Los Angeles Chinatown Plaza